am-i-groot/mern-ecommerce-website/README.md

-## A comprehensive MERN stack e-commerce app tutorial covering product management, user authentication, and payment integration.
+## A comprehensive MERN stack e-commerce app tutorial covering product management, user authentication, and payment integration

 # Highlights
 🛒 Implementing an e-commerce app from scratch using MERN stack.